iixiiartist/volt/README.md

-# Volt — Enterprise multi-agent, multi-model runtime for local AI
+# Volt — Virtual Orchestrator for Local Tasks

 > **Volt** is a Rust-native AI agent middleware built for enterprises that need to run LLM workflows on their own infrastructure.
 Default inference is **vLLM** (the production-grade open-source serving stack); the same workflow can route to different models for different roles via `volt.models.toml`.
 Cloud providers (Groq, OpenAI, Anthropic, NVIDIA NIM, Ollama Cloud) are an explicit opt-in for development.
 Workflows tagged `environment: "prod"` are enforced to use only allowlisted providers — your data never leaves the box.